Top Kremlin critic convicted of treason, gets 25 years

 In a statement at the end of his trial, Kara-Murza said he was jailed for "many years of struggle against Putin’s dictatorship,” his criticism of the war in Ukraine and his long efforts to champion Western sanctions against Russian officials involved in human rights abuses.

-“I know that the day will come when the darkness engulfing our country will dissipate,” the father of three told the court in remarks that were posted on his Twitter account.
+“I know that the day will come when the darkness engulfing our country will dissipate,” he told the court in remarks posted on his Twitter account.
 “This day will come as inevitably as spring comes to replace even the frostiest winter."

-“A quarter of a century is an ‘A+’ for your courage, consistency and honesty in your years-long work.
-I am infinitely proud of you, my love, and I’m always by your side,” Kara-Murza’s wife, Evgenia, who lives in the U.S. with their children, tweeted after the verdict.

 Kara-Murza was an associate of Russian opposition leader and fierce Putin critic Boris Nemtsov, who was assassinated near the Kremlin in 2015.

-In 2011-12, Kara-Murza and Nemtsov lobbied for passage of the Magnitsky Act in the U.S. The law, enacted by Congress in 2012, was in response to the death in prison of Russian lawyer Sergei Magnitsky, who had exposed a tax fraud scheme.
-The law has allowed Washington to impose sanctions on Russians deemed to be human rights violators.
+In 2011-12, Kara-Murza and Nemtsov lobbied for passage of the Magnitsky Act in the U.S. The law was in response to the death in prison of Russian lawyer Sergei Magnitsky, who had exposed a tax fraud scheme.
+The law has enabled Washington to impose sanctions on Russians deemed to be human rights violators.

-The judge in Kara-Murza’s trial, Sergei Podoprigorov, was among those sanctioned under the Magnitsky Act after ordering Magnitsky’s arrest in 2008.
+The judge in Kara-Murza’s trial, Sergei Podoprigorov, was among those sanctioned after ordering Magnitsky’s arrest in 2008.
 Podoprigorov had petitioned U.S. authorities in 2018 to lift the sanctions against him, according to Kara-Murza’s lawyer, Vadim Prokhorov.
 During Kara-Murza's trial, Prokhorov twice asked Podoprigorov to recuse himself, to no avail, Russian media reported.

+Kara-Murza had been a friend of Sen. John McCain and was a pallbearer at his 2018 funeral.
+McCain’s choice of the Russian dissident as a pallbearer was widely seen as a slap at then-President Donald Trump, a fellow Republican who was often criticized by the senator for what he saw as having a cozy relationship with Putin.
+Kara-Murza had worked with McCain on pushing anti-Putin measures through Congress.

 Amnesty International denounced Kara-Murza's sentence as “yet another chilling example of the systematic repression of civil society, which has broadened and accelerated under the Kremlin since Russia’s invasion of Ukraine last year."